billbuchanan/csn09112/week03_ns/labs/README.md

 What is the FTP status code for a correct login:

-Ensure you have snort installed by running "snort -h".
+Ensure you have snort installed by running `snort -h`.
-If you have installation issues, run a "sudo apt-get update" first.
+If you have installation issues, run a `sudo apt-get update` first.

 Now write a Snort rule to detect an incorrect login on FTP (and thus detect a possible Hydra scan on the server).
 Hint, you need to detect “530” in the Port 21 connection.